 Proposal for the 02 series of amendments to UN Regulation No. 74 (Installation of lighting and light-signalling devices for mopeds)

-The text reproduced below was prepared by the expert from the Netherlands, with input by the experts from Finland and Italy, with the aim to require mandatory installation of direction indicators on mopeds.
-This document complements ECE/TRANS/WP.29/GRE/2019/2 and shows in a distinct way modifications to the original proposal in ECE/TRANS/WP.29/GRE/2018/52.
+The text reproduced below was prepared by the expert from the Netherlands, with input by the experts from Finland, Italy, France, Germany and European Commission, with the aim to require mandatory installation of direction indicators on mopeds.
+This document supersedes ECE/TRANS/WP.29/GRE/2019/2.

 I. Proposal